-We have examined a certified copy of the record of the proceedings of the Santa Clara Valley Water District (the "District") relative to the issuance of the \$ Santa Clara Valley Water District Water System Refunding Revenue Bonds, Series 2019A (the "2019A Bonds") and Taxable Series 2019B (the "2019B Bonds" and together with the 2019A Bonds, the "Bonds"), dated the date hereof, and such other information and documents as we consider necessary to render this opinion.
+We have examined a certified copy of the record of the proceedings of the Santa Clara Valley Water District (the "District") relative to the issuance of the \$ Santa Clara Valley Water District Water System Refunding Revenue Bonds, Taxable Series 2019C (the "Bonds"), dated the date hereof, and such other information and documents as we consider necessary to render this opinion.
 In rendering this opinion, we have relied upon certain representations of fact and certifications made by the District, the initial purchasers of the Bonds and others.
 We have not undertaken to verify through independent investigation the accuracy of the representations and certifications relied upon by us.

-The Bonds are being issued in accordance with Resolution No. 16-10 adopted on February 23, 2016 by the Board of Directors of the District, as amended by Resolution No. 16-82 adopted on December 13, 2016 by the Board of Directors of the District, and an Indenture of Trust, dated as of March 1, 2019 (the "Indenture"), by and between the District and U.S. Bank National Association, as trustee (the "Trustee").
+The Bonds are being issued in accordance with Resolution No. 16-10 adopted on February 23, 2016 by the Board of Directors of the District, as amended by Resolution No. 16-82 adopted on December 13, 2016 (the "Parity Master Resolution") by the Board of Directors of the District, and an Indenture of Trust, dated as of November 1, 2019 (the "Indenture"), by and between the District and U.S. Bank National Association, as trustee (the "Trustee").
 The Bonds mature on the dates and in the amounts referenced in the Indenture.
 The Bonds are dated their date of delivery and bear interest at the rates per annum referenced in the Indenture.
 The Bonds are registered in the form set forth in the Indenture.